Dmitriy-Frostoff/boilerplate-webpack-gulp-html-scss-js-components/README.md

 ---

 **note**: pay attention to order of the imported files in the `index.scss`!
-The last improts will override previous one if there's matches in classnames or ids or tags!
+The last imports will override previous one if there's matches in classnames or ids or tags!

 ---